developmentseed/cdk-seed/README.md

 #### `npm start`

-Watch packages for updates to code and documentation, triggering builds of both on chhange.
+Watch packages for updates to code and documentation, triggering builds of both on change.

 #### `npm run bootstrap`